Akshar-2002/Gitter-Data-Classification/README.md

 ## Results

-The Results Foldef consists of the Box Plot Results of the Accuracy, Sensitivity, Specificity and Geometric Means of:
+The Results Folder consists of the Box Plot Results of the Accuracy, Sensitivity, Specificity and Geometric Means of:
 - Word-embedding techniques
 - Feature Selection Techniques and the Original Feature Set
 - Original Data vs SMOTE Synthesized Data